Cooperative Education Partners

 Do you represent a veterinary clinic, hospital, or other animal facility?

-Your facility's participation in the Portland Community College Veterinary Technology Cooperative Education program is critical to our students’ success.
+Your facility's participation in the PCC Veterinary Technology Cooperative Education program is critical to our students’ success.